The Most Accurate and Reliable Pool Test Kits for Homeowners (Including Saltwater Pools!)

 • Takes a bit longer to test each parameter

-For saltwater pool owners, a great complement to an existing testing kit is the Taylor K-1766.
+For saltwater pool owners, a great complement to an existing testing kit is the Taylor K-1766 which just measures salt levels.

 There is no need to buy a separate kit just for salt.
 A quick check salt test is all that is needed for your saltwater needs!